thachha-nguyen/Staff-Performance-Tracker/README.md

 # Clinic Performance Tracker

-## Short Description
-**ClinicPerformanceTracker** is a data-driven solution designed to streamline employee performance management at clinics.
+**Clinic Performance Tracker** is a data-driven solution designed to streamline employee performance management at clinics.
 This project includes two main deliverables:
 1. An interactive **dashboard** built in **Metabase** to track and visualize employee performance metrics.
 2. A **target generator tool** built in **Streamlit** using Python to efficiently set employee performance targets.